SOM-Research/CMS-Headless-Modeling/README.md

 6 - Set the url of the site (for example: https://www.mysupersite.com)

-7 - If your API or your API specifications are not open to anonymous request, then fill user and password
+7 - If your API or your API specifications are not open to anonymous request, then fill user and password (by now, only for Wordpress case)

 ![New Project Wizard - Step 1](doc/finalMenu.png)

-8 - Then refresh your project folder.
+8 - Then, refresh your project folder.
 You will see a model like the following example:

 ![New Project Wizard - Step 1](doc/exampleWPecore.png)